pattonsgirl/CEG2350/Labs/Lab06/README.md

     - Filesystem on primary partition:
 6. BIOS / UEFI info:
     - BIOS or UEFI version:
     - How to access your BIOS / UEFI:
+7. Bootloader running on your system:
+8. Kernel version of your operating system:

 ## Extra Credit - Install a VM Manager